Starting September 2024

 Percentage of increase passed through 100% 60% 97%

-Early Years Pupil Premium £1 per hour (increased from £0.68) per hour for all eligible children
+Early Years Pupil Premium: £1 per hour (increased from £0.68) per hour for all eligible children

 Nursery Places, Nursery Places Cambridge, Free Childcare, Free Childcare Cambridge, Early Years Funding, Early Years Funding Cambridge, EY Funding, EY Funding Cambridge, Free Nursery Places, Free Nursery Places Cambridge, Funded Childcare, Funded Childcare Cambridge, Free Nursery Places, Free Nursery Places Cambridge, Early years funded places, Free childcare funding, Early education funding, Government-funded childcare, Preschool funding, 15 hours free childcare, 30 hours free childcare, Nursery funding, Early years education grants, Funded nursery places, Free preschool education, Cambridge early years funding, Free childcare Cambridge, Funded nursery Cambridgeshire, Preschool funding Cambridge, How to apply for early years funding, Eligibility for free childcare funding, Benefits of early years funded places, Government schemes for early years education, Early years funding application process, Free childcare for working parents, Low-income family childcare funding, Early education for toddlers, Childcare support for parents, Government-funded childcare Cambridge, Childcare costs for working parents in Cambridge, How to reduce nursery fees in Cambridge, Government support for nursery fees Cambridge